ListenerApproved/RealTimeLogs/README.md

 # Real Time Logs

-RTLogs is a node.js app designed for reading logs in real time via ssh and serving them in real time to clients via web sockets.
+Real Time Logs is a node.js app designed for reading logs in real time via ssh and serving them in real time to clients via web sockets.

 ## Set Up
 Edit or create '/etc/rtlogs/config.js' and add servers and groups.